Originate/exosphere/tutorial/part_2/part_2a/04_html_server.md

 Let's build the first service for our application: the HTML server!
-If we would be building our Todo app as a traditional monolith, this would be the only code base and perform all of the application's functionality: receiving requests,
+If we were building our Todo app as a traditional monolith, this would be the only code base and perform all of the application's functionality: receiving requests,